FHA Loan

 FHA loans Arizona →0% down.
 No PMI.
 Active duty, veterans, and qualifying surviving spouses.
 One-time funding fee.
 Often the lowest total cost of any loan type.

 VA loans Arizona →0% down.
 Income-limited.
-For homes in USDA-eligible areas — most of rural Arizona qualifies, plus the outskirts of Yuma, Casa Grande, Sierra Vista, Prescott Valley, and many small towns.
+Many Arizona buyers are surprised how many suburban and small-town areas may still qualify.
+USDA does not always mean farmland — the outskirts of Casa Grande, Sierra Vista, Prescott Valley, Yuma, and many small towns are often eligible.

 USDA loans Arizona →3% down for first-time buyers.
 620 FICO floor; PMI drops off automatically at 78% loan-to-value.
 Best long-term cost if your credit is strong.